500tech/angular2-redux-bindings/README.md

     @MapState()
     mapStateToThis(state){
       return {
-        value: state.value
+        value: state.app.list.item.value
       }
     }
   }

 ```

-Bind action creators (one or more):
+Bind an action creator to a component property with `@MapState`:

 ```
   import {bindActions}   from 'angular2-redux-bindings' import {actionCreator} from 'your-acrions'